 While many rehabilitation centers in Colorado only provide a few of these types of options, others offer all of them.
 We also provide a detailed aftercare plan while clients are in treatment.
-Our facility is among the best rehab centers in Colorado helping men and women break the chains of addiction, and stay in recovery for a lifetime.
+Our facility is among the best alcohol and drug rehab centers in Colorado helping men and women break the chains of addiction, and stay in recovery for a lifetime.

 Colorado drug rehab centers are designed to treat anyone struggling with substance addiction or abuse.
 Typically, there are two major options for treatment: inpatient care and outpatient care.
 The differences between the two lie primarily in the intensity of care and the length of time the client is required to stay at a facility for treatment.
 Most drug rehab centers in Colorado offer both options.
 We are able to offer resources to those searching for substance abuse treatment and rehab in cities across Colorado.

 With inpatient drug rehab in Colorado, clients must live at the facility to complete treatment, which usually takes 30–90 days, or longer.
 These programs offer the highest level of care and include medically supervised detox along with around-the-clock support.
 Inpatient rehab is typically recommended for individuals who are addicted to a particular drug and are unable to stop using it on their own.